Unboxed-Software/solana-course/content/token-swap.md

 transaction.add(instruction)
 ```

 We can deposit tokens to only one side of the swap pool in a similar way using the `TokenSwap.depositSingleTokenTypeExactAmountInInstruction`.
 The main difference is that the last argument in the instruction is `minimumPoolTokenAmount`.
 When depositing to only one side of the swap pool, the user specifies exactly how many tokens to deposit.
-In turn, the token swap program calculates the amount of LP-tokens to mint the user for their deposit.
+In turn, the Token Swap Program calculates the amount of LP-tokens to mint the user for their deposit.
 An instruction depositing only Token A will look like this:

 ```tsx
 const instruction = TokenSwap.depositSingleTokenTypeExactAmountInInstruction(